L.B.S. College of Engineering

 L.B.S.
-College of Engineering (LBSCE), or in its full name Lal Bahadur Shastri College of Engineering, is a technical institution situated at Povval village near Cherkkala Junction in Kasaragod, Kerala, India.
+College of Engineering (LBSCE), or in its full name Lal Bahadur Shastri College of Engineering, is a technical institution situated at Muliyar village near Cherkkala Junction in Kasaragod, Kerala, India.

 General information

 L.B.S.
 College of Engineering, Kasaragod was established in 1993 as a self-financing engineering college under the propitious of L.B.S.
 Centre for Science and Technology, Thiruvananthapuram, a government of Kerala undertaking.
 The chairman of the Governing body is Hon’ble Chief Minister of Kerala and Vice-Chairman is Hon’ble Minister for Education, Govt. of Kerala.
 The institution is affiliated to Kerala Technological University (KTU) and is approved by AICTE, New Delhi.